gammapy/gammapy-benchmarks/validation/lst1-dl3-crab/README.md

 ## Results discussion
 The differences seen in the validation results with respect to the results from the performance study may be originated from:

   - The DL3 files used here for validation use an updated version of the IRFs with respect to the ones used in the performance study.
-It was check that the effect of this was on the normalization flux (within systematics), but did not affected the spectral shape.
+It was checked that this affected the flux normalisation within systematics, but did not affect the spectral shape.
   - The DL3 subsample used here is about 2 hours from observations taken in a couple of nights, while the one used in the LST-1 paper is about 35-hour observations spanning over 1.5 years.
   - LST-1 single-telescope data suffers very much from background systematics at low energy.